nonagon-io/zimpler/README.md

 zimpler
 =======

-The Micro CMS project base on CodeIgniter for developer who love coding.
+The Micro CMS project based on CodeIgniter for developer who love coding.